seanh/seanh.github.io/_posts/2021-08-22-backup-fastmail-and-gmail-with-isync.md

 After getting through the initial download I haven't had any of these errors from Gmail again.
 I never got the errors at all with Fastmail.

+#### Moving folders

+Be careful about moving or renaming large folders: isync will re-download all of the folder's messages if the folder has been renamed.
+Also, it won't delete the original copy of the folder from the local copy so you'll now have two copies of the whole folder.

+It does print this warning though:

+    Warning: channel fastmail: master isync-devel cannot be opened and slave isync-devel not empty.

+Which lets you know that the local copy contains a folder that the remote copy doesn't have so you can be reminded to delete the local folder.

 ### Read the local copy with Mutt

 Once you've made a local copy of your email you can read the `~/Mail` folder with a local mail client like Thunderbird or [Mutt](https://mutt.org/).